More Than 2,000 Students a Week Choose Meyer Music

 Meyer Music is a proud member of the American College of Musicians (National Piano Guild), Mid-America Music Association, and National Federation of Music Clubs.
 Meyer Music students are eligible for the annual competitions offered by these organizations.

+Have more questions about private music lessons at Meyer Music?
 We’re happy to answer any questions you may have.